solenopsis/Lasius/README.md

 Now you can:
 * use all the ports in a threaded capacity - across four SFDC users.
 * never exceed 40 simultaneous calls as the session manager will multiplex calls across all four SFDC users!
-When you exceed 40, the calls will be blocked until one session manager becomes free.
+When you exceed 40, the calls will be blocked until one of the internal session managers becomes free.
 Please note your upper bounds on number of concurrent calls is:  10 x the-number-of-credentials.
 Above we used four credentials therefore our total concurrent calls is:  10 x 4 = 40!
 * automatically logged in.
 * automatically relogin over time when a session id from one of the sessions becomes stale (invalid session id).